We give you the lowdown on the top spots for this classic local dish.

 Best chicken rice in Singapore

 The best part of Wee Nam Kee?
 It serves three different types of chicken: Poached, soy sauce and roasted.
 The broth is also worth shouting about because of how tasty it is.
 And don’t forget to top up the chilli – it’s pretty amazing.
-For a hearty meal, put in an extra order of hotplate beancurd and salted egg pork ribs.
+For a hearty meal, put in an extra order of barbecue and roasted pork to share.

-Wee Nam Kee Chicken Rice, multiple locations including East Coast and Novena.
+Wee Nam Kee Chicken Rice, multiple locations including Eunos Road and United Square

 Boon Tong Kee’s outlets usually close late for supper hunters out there.
 It’s one of Singapore’s more established spots for the local dish, and we can’t get over how fragrant the rice is.
 Just add a drizzle of soy sauce and chilli, and you can eat it on its own!
-Also, don’t miss out on the variety of zi char dishes available such as BBQ suckling pig, paper-wrapped chicken and cereal prawn.
+Also, don’t miss out on the variety of zi char dishes available.
+We’re talking sweet and sour pork, stir-fried broccoli, and poached spinach.

-What was once an unassuming hawker stall in Chinatown is now a must-try one Michelin-starred haunt for foodies, with several eateries peppered across the island (and beyond!).
+What was once an unassuming hawker stall in Chinatown is now a must-try (formerly Michelin-starred, now Bib Gourmand) haunt for foodies.
+It has several eateries peppered across the island (and beyond!).
 The chicken here is marinated in soya sauce and roasted to perfection while the tempting rice is cooked in chicken fat – a guilty pleasure reserved for cheat days.
 Also, say yes to the juicy roasted pork that has the crunchiest crackling.